Zilliqa/ZIP/zips/zip-1.md

 Hence, this ZIP proposes that Zilliqa adopt a variation of the `bech32` format on the wallets/SDKs level to prevent users from sending interim ERC20 ZIL tokens from their Ethereum wallets (i.e. MyCrypto/MyEtherWallet) to a native ZIL address and vice versa.

-The native protocol will still utilise the 20-bytes `base16` checksum on the backend.
+The native protocol will still utilize the 20-bytes `base16` checksum on the backend.
 This is a cosmetic change of the 20-bytes `base16` checksum address to `bech32` format on the wallets and SDKs level only.
 It is only be visible to end-users.

 ## Specification